-The Pittsburgh Zoo & PPG Aquarium has a long standing commitment to African elephants and their conservation.
+The Pittsburgh Zoo & Aquarium has a long standing commitment to African elephants and their conservation.

 The Zoo works closely with various conservation partners around the country including Dr. Thomas Hildebrandt, head of the Department of Reproduction Management at the Leibniz Institute for Zoo and Wildlife Research in Berlin, Germany.
 An internationally recognized leader in elephant reproductive research, Dr. Hildebrandt has served for years as the Zoo’s reproductive consultant.